Vishy70/Winter-of-WEC/Systems/NAT/README.md

     `chmod +x <name-of-the-script>.sh`

 - Most of the commands need root privileges.
 Please be sure to use it.
 In addition, the scripts need to be run in a certain order (they build off each other), and need to be run on specfic terminal instances, as mentioned below.
-Beware! :)
+Beware!

+- I have attempted all the bonuses, have a look!

+- Any/all feedback is appreciated :)

 # The Topology